 In 1868 Old Farm was managed by Abraham Taylor until 1880 when he moved to Hatton and handed over the reins to his son Joseph.
 The 1881 census records Joseph Taylor, married with a young son, farming 40 acres and employing two labourers.
 He too followed his father to Hatton, and by 1891 Walter Smith, the unmarried son of Joseph Smith of Stretton Hall, was living there.

 The Moss Hall Estate over around 1,100 acres was sold in 1918 by the Milner family.
 For more information on their history and landholdings in the area, including Moore see here.

 This is built on the site of the Old Farm.
+Walter Smith lived at New Farm for some time before moving to Latchford.
+In 1903 he put up all his live and dead stock for auction.
 In 1911 George Blackshaw had moved from Lane End Farm, Northwich Road and was farming with wife, daughter Bessie and son Frank.
 By 1939 he had passed the farm over to his son Frank, who was living at New Farm with his wife Margaret and family.

 Spark Hall Farm (Stretton Fox)